oFrederic/gitpeek/README.md

 2. Click "Search" or press Enter.
 3. Browse results and use pagination to navigate.
 4. Click a repository to view it on GitHub.
+5. Click "Show Analytics" on any repository to see a chart of recent commit activity.

 ---